 The following provides common examples of eligible and ineligible items based on recent proposals submitted to this program:

-Budget items ELIGIBLE for support
+Budget items not eligible for support

-Proposals will be reviewed both by knowledgeable colleagues and by members of the Research Council.
 Reviewers will be asked to provide a summary recommendation for each proposal consisting of:

 In addition, reviewers will be asked to evaluate proposals based on the following criteria: